Are the Adirondacks open during the COVID-19 pandemic?

 The word ‘Adirondack' originated as a derogatory term given to the Algonquin tribe by neighboring Mohawk, meaning "barkeaters."

-Where is it located and how do I get there?
+Where is the Adirondack Region located and how do I get there?

 The Adirondack Region is located in Northern New York, about 4 hours north of Manhattan and two hours south of Montreal.
 It is a vast wilderness, but it isn't as remote as some might think.
 Amtrak train service leaves from Penn Station in NYC and travels directly into the Adirondack Park, stopping at historic and scenic depots along the way.
-For Vermont, New York, New Jersey and Canadian residents, it is also a popular one-tank trip destination which offers a balanced blend of outdoor recreation opportunities and attractions, restaurants, shopping and events.
-If you plan on getting to the Adirondacks by car, there are two major highways that that border the Adirondack Region east and west.
-They are Interstate 81 to the west and Interstate 87 to the east.
+For Vermont, New York, New Jersey and Canadian residents, it is also a popular one-tank trip destination which offers a balanced blend of outdoor recreation opportunities and attractions, restaurants, shopping, and events.
+If you plan on getting to the Adirondacks by car, there are two major highways that border the Adirondack Region - Interstate 81 to the west and Interstate 87 to the east.
 Two regional airports offer service to the Adirondacks, and major bus lines make traveling from anywhere convenient, affordable and easy.

 There isn't one - at least in the way you might think.
-There's no toll booth, no ticket you need to go through a gated entrance.
+There's no ticket, no toll booth you need to go through, or a gated entrance.
 When you arrive at the park's boundaries - delineated by a blue line on your map - a brown and yellow sign will welcome you to the Adirondack Park.
 No fee, no ticket - just continue on your way.

 What can't you do here?
 On any given day, visitors can hike a mountain, paddle a lake, watch a Shakespearean performance, dance outdoors during a free summer concert or tour incredible museums and historic sites.
 Families traveling to the region will find a whole host of activities and attractions to keep everyone busy.
-Canoe and kayak on the lakes, choose from more than 2,000 miles of hiking trails for a multi day or afternoon excursion, take a hot-air balloon ride over Lake George or learn how to water, cross-country or downhill ski.
+Canoe and kayak on the lakes, choose from more than 2,000 miles of the best hiking trails in New York for a multi-day or afternoon excursion, take a hot-air balloon ride over Lake George or learn how to water, cross-country or downhill ski.
 The Adirondack Park is like a big playground.
 There are even a few sandy beaches for building sand castles along Lake Champlain.

 The 46 High Peaks offer an incredibly unique hiking experience, but some of the more popular trails can be crowded during peak summer hiking season.
 Some of the best hikes in the Adirondacks are nowhere near the high peaks, yet offer incredible views from their summits and an enjoyable hiking experience.
 Castle Rock in Blue Mountain Lake, Ampersand Mountain in Saranac Lake and Cathead Mountain in Benson are just a few of your options outside of the High Peaks.